Marcus Harris (cricketer): Victoria

-Leicestershire
+County cricket

-Harris experienced domestic cricket in England for the first time in 2021, representing Leicestershire in the LV= Insurance County Championship and Royal London Cup.

-Appearing in eight first-class matches, Harris made 655 runs at an average of 54.58; the sixth best average amongst players who played at least half of the tournament.

-His high score of the season was 185 from 311 balls in a victory over Middlesex before Gloucestershire experienced his talent first-hand as he racked up 148 off 236 to lead his team to victory in early June.
+Harris experienced domestic cricket in England for the first time in 2021, representing Leicestershire in the County Championship and Royal London Cup.
+Appearing in eight County Championship matches, Harris made 655 runs at an average of 54.58; the sixth best average amongst players who played at least half of the tournament.
+He scored three centuries for the season, his highest score being 185 from 311 balls in a victory over Middlesex before Gloucestershire experienced his talent first-hand as he racked up 148 off 236 to lead his team to victory in early June.

 In the 2021 Royal London Cup, Harris once again topped the averages for Leicestershire with 232 runs at 58.00 in his four appearances.
 That included a brilliant 127 against Yorkshire which followed a 75-run showing against Derbyshire.

-Overseas player Harris, impressed with four centuries across the two competitions, making 887 runs in all.
+Following the successful season with Leicestershire, Harris signed a two-year deal with Gloucestershire.
+He marked his debut for the county with a century against Yorkshire, going on to score 726 runs for the 2022 County Championship season at an average of 42.70 with three centuries.

+Harris returned to Gloucestershire for the 2023 County Championship, fulfilling his two-year contract.
+He started the season with scores of 59 and 148 against Glamorgan.

+In 2024 Harris rejoined Leicestershire for the first 5 matches of the 2024 County Championship.

+In 2025, Harris signed for Lancashire.
+In May, Harris was appointed Captain for the County Championship following the resignation of Keaton Jennings, due to a poor start to the season.
+Harris signed a two-year contract extension with Lancashire in May 2025, extending his deal through the end of the 2027 season.
+In the 2025 County Championship, Harris scored 1,027 runs, averaging 60 and winning Lancashire's County Championship Player of the Year award.